moloewe-leuphana/moloewe-leuphana.github.io/docs/user-examples/03_maps.md

 ## **2 How to start**

-There are two ways to incorporate a map in MoLöwe: [**Here's a simple flowchart**](https://miro.com/app/board/uXjVPfd4oZ8=/?share_link_id=811493081374)
+There are two ways to incorporate a map in MoLöwe.

-If your gis file (e.g. shapefile) is…
+If your GIS file (e.g. shapefile) is…
 - **smaller** than 45 Mb: use Mapbox
 - **bigger** than 45 Mb: create a map locally in a GIS and load it as an image file (either from the MoLöwe-Server or from Git-repo) into MoLöwe

-In the following, the two ways are presented in detail.
-Example maps, their data and python codes are given.
-The examples are intended to give you a glimpse into what’s possible with maps in the MoLöwe.

 ---

 :::tip Before you start

 You can copy/paste the given python codes in your notebook and adjust them to your needs.
 However, you must import the following modules in your notebook first:

 ```python
 import pandas as pd